BIGJRA/BIGJRA.github.io/reborn.md

     - Thunderbolt
     - Ice Beam

 Bringing Mewtwo back to where it belongs with Glitch Field: completely broken.
-OK, there are still tons of ways to win these 6v1's as we've learned by now, but hey, Psystrike hits like a train.
+Of note is its Psystrike, which gets boosted by the field and Mewtwo's high Special Attack yet hits your Pokemon on their Defense.
+That said, there are still tons of ways to win these 6v1's as we've learned by now, so pick your favorite one.

 Proceed and get ready for the gym battle!
 Note that you can actually exit back to the circus easily in case you want to do more prep.